Sections of This Topic Include

 - Explain to the candidate when you will be getting back to the person.

 Then always do get back to each person soon regarding whether he/she got the job.
-If your first choice for candidate does not work out, you might have to resort to choosing the second-best candidate.
+If your first choice of candidate does not work out, you might have to resort to choosing the second-best candidate.
 He/she might not accept the job if offended that you did not get back to him/her.

 - Ask if you can get, and check, any references from the candidate’s previous jobs.

 Always contact at least three references that the candidate offers from his/her past work history.
 Share the results of these activities with the interviewers.
-If your programs involve direct services to children, adults and the elderly, then seriously consider conducting background checks on the most preferred candidates for the job.
+If your programs involve direct services to children, adults, and the elderly, then seriously consider conducting background checks on the most preferred candidates for the job.